 In high school, students often know all of the teachers, principal, and staff in their building.
 When you go off to college, you are in a whole new environment.
 The structure of college is quite different from a high school in terms of faculty and staff.

-Dean: A head of a department or of a college within a large university (ex. dean of students; dean of the college of medicine).
+Dean: A head of a department and/or of a college within a large university (ex. dean of students; dean of the college of medicine).
 The dean oversees faculty within that department, sets policies, and other administrative tasks.

 President: Similar to a superintendent, the president oversees the entire college and often works with a cabinet to make financial decisions.
-Presidents of large universities are often elected by voters.
-Presidents of smaller colleges are often picked by a group of faculty.

 Provost: Similar to a school principal, the provost oversees academic affairs and research.
 They direct the deans of different departments or of smaller colleges within the university.